“You gain a sense of freedom when you have independence. You gain peace of mind. It says a lot when you can pave a path for yourself.”

 To find out if you qualify for PCA services, waivers or a support grant, you'll need a MnCHOICES assessment.
 To ask for an assessment, contact your county agency or tribe.
 Find phone numbers in this tribal and county directory.

-If you're interested only in PCA services and you have a managed health care plan, contact your health plan to request an assessment.
+If you're interested only in PCA services, are over 65 years old, and you have a managed health care plan, contact your health plan to request an assessment.
+Managed health care plans include Minnesota Senior Health Options (MSHO) or Minnesota Senior Care Plus (MSC+).

 Getting where you need — and want — to go is an important part of being independent and living your best life.
 You might get rides from a family member, friend, neighbor or coworker.
 Depending on where you live, you might call a taxi or use a ride share service (such as Uber or Lyft).